-Edinburgh Futures Institute – Call for Expressions of Interest
+Edinburgh Futures Institute – Call for Full Applications

 5 Fully Funded Baillie Gifford PhD Studentships in Data Ethics

-The Edinburgh Futures Institute welcomes expressions of interest from University of Edinburgh researchers interested in supervising one of five fully-funded PhD studentships from September 2020, funded by Global investment firm Baillie Gifford.
+The Edinburgh Futures Institute is supporting five fully-funded PhD studentships from September 2020, funded by Global investment firm Baillie Gifford.

-The expression of interest is the first stage in a selection process that will take several months (see timetable below).
+The expression of interest (deadline on 13th of December 2019) was the first stage in a selection process that will take several months (see timetable below).

-The Edinburgh Futures Institute will review all expressions of interest received by the deadline of 13th December.
-Expressions of interest received after the deadline will not be considered.
-The review panel (see below), will select up to ten expressions of interest to be worked into full PhD proposals in early 2020.
+The Edinburgh Futures Institute has already reviewed all expressions received and selected ten expressions of interest to be developed into full PhD.
 Five of these will be fully funded for September 2020 entry, including stipend, fees, and research support costs.